 LARP is traditionally of a fantasy genre.
 But recently sci-fi / sci-fantasy systems have reared their heads and people simply can’t get enough of tech, no matter how it’s powered!

 Blastersmiths are a company that replace parts of the interior of your blasters so they kick out more power and have a harder, more noticeable hit.
 The velocity of these shots are controlled and monitored to keep them at a standard throughout the UK.
 The extra strength behind the shots was part of the answer; the other was getting a decent paint job from UK Nerf War to make it look the part!
 So modified Nerf became the accepted and widespread form of fire power for the sci-fi side of LARP.
+After spending some time at events with Blastersmiths and getting to know them well, we got the challenge of making Blastersmiths their shield logo as an actual shield!
+What a mega cool project!

 Thank you to all of the massively cool team at Blastersmiths!